City of St. Helena considers leasing Napa Valley College Upper Valley Campus

 Leasing the campus for three to five years, with an option to extend, would give the city time to design and build a permanent City Hall.

+Smoke damage from a near-fire have forced the temporary relocation of St. Helena City Hall operations. .

-At a special City Council meeting to be held Thursday or Friday -- it had not been scheduled as of Monday afternoon -- councilmembers are expected to discuss whether to lease the campus or make further improvements to the City Hall building or the former CDF building on Railroad Avenue, which is serving as a temporary City Hall.
+Council members could meet as early as the end of this week to discuss whether to lease the campus or make further improvements to the City Hall building or the former CDF building on Railroad Avenue, which is serving as a temporary City Hall.

 “The council needs to decide whether they want to spend more money repairing a building that has had two issues in the past 12 months that resulted in the displacement of city staff and impact on city operations,” Prestwich said, referring to the near-fire on Dec.
 18 and a sewer backup that closed City Hall for three weeks last February.